 Building and maintenance of capabilities refers to the building of military capabilities required for the defence system and the life cycle maintenance of these capabilities.
 The development of capabilities composed of FDF troops and their material readiness is based on thorough planning for the long term.
 Typically, defence materiel is intended for use over an extended period of time, so in the acquisition phase, one must take into account, among other things, aspects involving its maintenance and development and costs all through the materiel’s life cycle.

-There are several capability development projects constantly going on in the defence administration, these two strategic projects being currently the most important new ones: The HX programme, the objective of which is to replace the capability of the Air Force’s Hornet fleet to be decommissioned during the period 2025-2030 with a new multi-role fighter.
+There are several capability development projects constantly going on in the defence administration, these two strategic projects being currently the most important new ones: In the F-35 programme, the objective of which is to replace the capability of the Air Force’s Hornet fleet to be decommissioned during the period 2025–2030 with a new multi-role fighter.
+The F-35 fighters will enter into service in the Air Force between 2026 and 2030.
 The Squadron 2020 project, in turn, aims at replacing seven Navy vessels to be decommissioned with four multi-role corvettes.
-These vessels will enter into service by 2028.
+These vessels will enter into service by 2029.

 Combat system support